cleivson/cleivson_code_sample/README.md

 ## Description

-Toptal screening project consisting of a REST API for keeping track of jogging times of users.
+Project consisting of a REST API for keeping track of jogging times of users.

 ## Installation (Linux/Mac OS)